xvikir/BiosRecruitment-Vicky/Ethernaut_Challenges/Chall_00.md

 Once the deployment transaction was completed, the level contract became available through the `contract` variable in the browser console.

-The important point here is that I was interacting with my own level instance rather than directly modifying the main Ethernaut contract.

 ---